heimrichhannot/contao-formhybrid_list/README.md

 Just create a submodule of ModuleList, add the following function and adjust it to your needs (same is possible for customizeDefaultFilters() which are the initial filters).

+Hint: You can also return multiple values for one field as array.

 ```
 protected function customizeFilters(&$strField, &$strColumn, &$varValue, &$blnSkipValue = false)
 {